-While we are talking about resilience – one of the best ‘perks’ you can give your employees right now is altering the way you structure your business.
+While I’m talking about resilience – one of the best ‘perks’ you can give your employees right now is altering the way you structure your business.
 We need to move from an emphasis on ‘efficiency’ to one of ‘resilience’.
 Resilient businesses can respond and adapt quickly, and business roles and processes should be built to increase the agility of a team.

 Involve your team to do this, what would enable and empower them to become agile and responsive?
 They will have great ideas when it comes to diversifying and creating revenue streams, a range of perspectives and backgrounds will be your superpower in trying times.